siyuchen712/profile-analysis/README.md

 ![Gui UI](/images/mergeGUI.PNG)

    * In this interface, user give the input of this program.
+   * Choose the folder which include the raw testdata files.
+   * (the files could be one or many, if many, please rename them by the time order.
+For instance, dat00001.csv, dat00002.csv and dat00003.csv).
-   * Choose the raw testdata file and the type of this test.
+   * Choose the type of this test.
    * Give a name or discription to this datafile over Test Name box.
    * Input the Upper & Lower Threshold, and Temperate Tolerance.
    * Input Component rate adjustment if it exists.